Bund Deutscher Jugend: Prohibition proceedings

 The U.S. Army Counter Intelligence Corps (CIC) took over custody of the German BDJ members and denied West German authorities access to them in the following months because the authorities intended to indict the members on charges of unlawful possession of weapons and planned murder.
 CIC agents continued to seize all remaining documents and refused to surrender them to West German authorities.
-As a result of the ongoing investigation, U.S. authorities admitted to having financed the BDJ for the training of guerrillas in case of war with the Soviet Union.
+As a result of the ongoing investigation, U.S. authorities admitted to having paid the BDJ to train guerrillas in case of war with the Soviet Union.

 Ideology

 The Hessian federal Office for the Protection of the Constitution first described the BDJ in their reports as "strongly right wing" and "not yet an immediate danger to society".
-The office later amended the reports and added that the shift of the BDJ into right wing extremism is viewed as a possibility.
+The office later amended the reports and added that the shift of the BDJ into right wing extremism was viewed as a possibility.

 On 9 September 1952, the high ranking BDJ member and former SS-Hauptsturmführer, Hans Otto, who created a "hit list" with the names of 40 German politicians for the BDJ, surrendered himself to the police.